MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     >[!NOTE]
     >If your app is supposed to understand a language different from English, you should change the "Culture" to the appropriate language.

-8. Click “Build” located in the top right.
+8. Click "Build" located in the top right.

-9. Under App Assets on the left, select “Intents” then click “Create New Intent” and name it “PressButton.”
+9. Under App Assets on the left, select "Intents" then click "Create New Intent" and name it "PressButton."

     ![Module4Chapter4step10im](images/module4chapter4step10im.PNG)